OP-TEE/optee_docs/general/disclosure.rst

     - You accept our disclosure policy rules (as described at here).

 .. note::
-    The core team and Linaro have the rights to deny anyone to be on this list.
+    The TrustedFirmware.org have the rights to deny anyone to be on this list.
     We also have the rights to remove people on the list if there should be a reason to do so.